krpors/hx/README.md

 1. Searching a string or byte sequence.
 1. Going to offset of choice.
-1. Act on resizing of the terminal?
 1. Colorize changes made to a file
 1. Undo/redo actions
+1. Separate .c files, it's growing!